JaXRTS/jaxrts/doc/source/physics.rst

-Here, :math:`R` is the combined source instrument function (:py:attr:`jaxrts.setup.Setup.instrument`), :math:`\circledast` is the convolution, and the exponent :math:`\mu` accounts for the frequency redistrubution correction (:py:attr:`jaxrts.setup.Setup.frc_exponent`, see :cite:`Crowley.2013`.
+Here, :math:`R` is the combined source instrument function (:py:attr:`jaxrts.setup.Setup.instrument`), :math:`\circledast` is the convolution, and the exponent :math:`\nu` accounts for the frequency redistrubution correction (:py:attr:`jaxrts.setup.Setup.frc_exponent`, see :cite:`Crowley.2013`.